ProofPilot

-ProofPilot is an American internet company with offices in New York City.
-ProofPilot is a Digital Protocol Automation platform that eliminates guesswork and protocol deviations to create high-performance experiences for sites and patients.
-Chris Venezia joined as the chief executive officer in 2022.
+ProofPilot is an American Internet company with offices in New York City.
+Its namesake product is a digital protocol automation platform that aims to eliminate guesswork and protocol deviations in clinical settings.
+Chris Venezia joined as the Chief Executive Officer in 2022.

 History

 ProofPilot grew out of the consulting firm Cyclogram in 2013.
-Matthew Amsden, started Cyclogram in 2005.
+Matthew Amsden started Cyclogram in 2005.

 Early versions of the platform supported studies in the United States, Brazil and Peru.
 ProofPilot participated in the BluePrint Health Incubator program in the winter of 2014.

-Amsden has talked about the challenges of creating a digital health startup and the cultural disconnect between buyers and VC-backed startups.
-He says that the typical venture-backed startup rule book almost killed ProofPilot.
-The company relaunched the product in late 2017 after not taking on customers for nearly 30 months.
+Amsden has talked about the challenges of creating a digital health startup and the cultural disconnect between buyers and venture-capital-backed startups.
+He says that adhering to the typical venture-backed startup "rulebook" almost killed ProofPilot.
+The company relaunched the product in late 2017 after not taking on customers for over two years.